-The EOH Audit Committee (‘the committee’) has pleasure in submitting this report for the year ended 31 July 2019, which has been approved by the Board.
-This report has been prepared in compliance with section 94(7)(f) of the Companies Act 71 of 2008 (‘the Companies Act’) and in accordance with the mandate given by the Board.
+The EOH Audit Committee (the committee) is pleased to submit its report for the year ended 31 July 2020, which has been approved by the board.
+This report has been prepared in compliance with section 94(7)(f) of the Companies Act 71 of 2008 (the Companies Act) and in accordance with the mandate given by the board.

 The main role of the committee is to provide independent oversight of: